adrielyeung/macro-workbook/README.md

 Copy the data from "From" named area to "To" named area and set up Status in "PrepareStatus" named area as "Prepare" for newly copied rows.

 ### 3. CopyColumnToNext
-Copy the content of rightmost filled column to the next, increasing the header by 1 if it is a number/date.
+Copy the content of rightmost filled white-coloured column to the next, increasing the header by 1 if it is a number / date.

 Option to select:
 1. Number of times to copy
-2. If copy > 1 times, copy header only except last time (Useful for skipping through a few days, e.g. weekend)
+2. If copy > 1 times, copy header only except last time (Useful for skipping through a few days, e.g. weekend / leave days)

 Before: